Amin-Nadimy/Amin-Nadimy/README.md

 CFD Code Developer
 ------------------

-I am a PhD candidate at Imperial College London, working on CFD code development using convolutional neural networks (CNNs)
+I am a postdoctoral researcher at Imperial College London, focusing on software development and the development of CFD codes using convolutional neural networks (CNNs).

 <table>